Hareesh108/haruDB/README.md

 - `SELECT ...
 WHERE <column> = 'value'` - Equality filters use indexes when available
 - Index metadata persisted; indexes are rebuilt on startup

+### 🔒 **Transactions & ACID Compliance**

+- **ACID Transactions** - Full atomicity, consistency, isolation, and durability
+- `BEGIN TRANSACTION` - Start a new transaction with configurable isolation levels
+- `COMMIT` - Commit all changes in the current transaction
+- `ROLLBACK` - Rollback all changes in the current transaction
+- `SAVEPOINT name` - Create savepoints within transactions
+- `ROLLBACK TO SAVEPOINT name` - Rollback to specific savepoints
+- **Isolation Levels** - READ UNCOMMITTED, READ COMMITTED, REPEATABLE READ, SERIALIZABLE
+- **WAL Integration** - All transaction operations logged for crash recovery

 ### 🔒 **Data Integrity & Recovery**

 - **Write-Ahead Logging (WAL)** ensures all changes are logged before being applied